entronad/flutter_echarts/README.md

 **Note:**

-*Since based on webview, this library has some inextirpable unstability and performance issues.
-We recommand the Flutter charting library [Graphic](https://github.com/entronad/graphic) as alternative.*
+*Since it is based on webview, this library has some inextricable instability and performance issues.
+We recommend the Flutter charting library [Graphic](https://github.com/entronad/graphic) as an alternative.*